RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 ## Prerequisites

-Redis Enterprise Software for Kubernetes supports using NVMe (nonvolatile memory express) SSDs (solid state drives) for flash storage with the Redis on Flash feature.
+Redis Enterprise Software for Kubernetes supports using Redis on Flash, which extends your node memory to use both RAM and flash storage.
+SSDs (solid state drives) can store infrequently used (warm) values while your keys and frequently used (hot) values are still stored in RAM.
+This improves performance or lower costs for large datasets.

+{{<note>}}
+NVMe (non-volatile memory express) SSDs are strongly recommended to achieve the best performance.
+{{</note>}}

 Before creating your Redis clusters or databases, these SSDs must be:

 - [locally attached to worker nodes in your Kubernetes cluster](https://kubernetes.io/docs/concepts/storage/volumes/#local)
-- [formatted and mounted]() on the nodes that will run Redis Enterprise pods
+- formatted and mounted on the nodes that will run Redis Enterprise pods
+- dedicated to RoF and not shared with other parts of the database, (e.g. durability, binaries)
 - [provisioned as local persistent volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local)
   - You can use a [local volume provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/README.md) to do this [dynamically](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic)
 - a [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/#local) resource with a unique name

-{{< note >}}
+For more information on node storage, see [Node persistent and ephemeral storage]({{<relref "/rs/installing-upgrading/persistent-ephemeral-storage.md">}})

+## Enable Redis on Flash feature

 Redis on Flash support with Kubernetes is currently in preview.
 To enable this feature, set an environment variable with the name `ENABLE_ALPHA_FEATURES` to `True` in either the `redis-enterprise-operator` pod spec or the `operator-environment-config` ConfigMap.
-{{< /note >}}

 ## Create a Redis Enterprise cluster

-To deploy a Redis Enterprise cluster (REC) with flash storage, you'll need to specify the following in the `redisOnFlashSpec` section of your [REC custom resource]:
+To deploy a Redis Enterprise cluster (REC) with flash storage, you'll need to specify the following in the `redisOnFlashSpec` section of your [REC custom resource]({{<relref "/kubernetes/reference/cluster-options.md">}}):

 - enable Redis on Flash (`enabled: true`)
 - flash storage driver (`flashStorageEngine`)